 - (a) A risk assessment shall involve all individuals from across the business's organizational structure who are responsible for preparing, contributing to, or reviewing the risk assessment.
-These individuals may include, for example, the business's product team, the business's fraudprevention team, or the business's compliance team.
-These individuals shall disclose all facts necessary to conduct the risk assessment and shall not misrepresent in any manner any fact necessary to conduct the risk assessment. - (b) A risk assessment may involve external parties to identify, assess, and mitigate the risks to consumers' privacy.
-These external parties may include, for example, service providers, contractors, providers of technological components as set forth in section 7153, subsection (a)(5)(B)(3), academics who specialize in detecting and mitigating bias in Automated Decisionmaking Technology, or a subset of the consumers whose personal information the business seeks to process.
+These individuals may include, for example, the business's product team, the business's fraud-prevention team, or the business's compliance team.
+These individuals shall disclose all facts necessary to conduct the risk assessment and shall not misrepresent in any manner any fact necessary to conduct the risk assessment. - (b) A risk assessment may rely on external parties to identify, assess, and mitigate the risks to consumers' privacy.
+These external parties may include, for example, service providers, contractors, providers of technological components as set forth in section 7153, subsection (a)(2)(C); experts, including academics, who specialize in detecting and mitigating bias in automated decisionmaking technology; a subset of the consumers whose personal information the business seeks to process; or civil society organizations that represent consumers' or others' interests, including consumer advocacy organizations. - (1) For the uses of automated decisionmaking technology or artificial intelligence set forth in section 7150, subsections (b)(3) and (b)(5), if the business has not consulted external parties in its preparation or review of the risk assessment, the risk assessment shall include a plain language explanation addressing why the business did not do so and which safeguards it has implemented to address risks to consumers' privacy that may arise from the lack of external party consultation.